 ‘I love you, Taïga.
 Call me when you get off the plane so I know you’ve arrived safely!’

-It’s with a big lump in her throat she leaves for APYR.
+It’s with a big lump in her throat she gets into the waiting car and leaves for APYR.

 Part II – End of Chapter 07